All Bodies Are Good Bodies: A Series In Collaboration

 🌻 How this artwork will be used right now:

 - The illustration will be posted on my Instagram account and my Facebook page and will include the original photo in the post.
 Participants will be tagged in the photo and the description.

 - If participants consent, this Instagram post may be boosted using a paid ad through the Instagram platform.

-- The illustration may be included on products (such as prints, shirts, mugs) on my website, etsy shop, redbubble and teepublic.
+- The illustration may be included on products (such as prints, shirts, mugs) on my website and etsy shop.
 Participants will be fully credited in the descriptions, and an explanation of the project will be included.
 (An example can be seen here).

 - As a self-employed artist, it takes significant time and energy to create a customized portrait like this.
 Any potential revenue gained from these illustrations helps to offset the costs of the project and allows me to continue the work.